jacksonlianlian/dfxlabs.github.io/docs/Getting Started.md

   * **READ** read permission is used for data query interfaces such as order query, transaction query, etc.
   * **TRADE** read-write permission is used for order placing, order cancelling, including transfer permission whereby user can transfer between subaccounts under the same main trading account
-* The user must set an IP whitelist for the API-KEY.
-Only IPs in the whitelist can call the API.
-Each API-KEY can bind up to 30 IPs.
-If the user has multiple API-KEYs, they must set an IP whitelist for each API-KEY individually.
+* Users need to set IP whitelist for API-KEY, only the IPs in the whitelist can call the API.
+Each API-KEY will be bound to maximum of 30 IPs.

 * Both private REST and WebSocket modes require users to authenticate the transaction through the API-KEY passed in the API header.
 Refer to the following Authentication chapter for the signature algorithm of the API-KEY.